TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 Model schemas can be accessed within a Python macro function through its evaluation context's `column_to_types` method, when they can be statically determined.
 For instance, a schema of an external model can be accessed only after the `sqlmesh create_external_models` command has been executed.

-For example, consider the following macro function which aims to rename the columns of a target model by adding a prefix to them:
+As an example, consider the following macro function which aims to rename the columns of a target model by adding a prefix to them:

 ```python linenums="1"
 from sqlglot import exp